 Students interested in registering for summer school must schedule an appointment with their counselor before school ends.
 Space may be limited.
 Brochures are available in May and will be located in the Counseling Department.
-A reminder: students must attend regularly to receive credit in their summer school courses.
-Students will lose credit if they acquire more than two absences during summer school.
+A reminder: students must complete all coursework for the class(es) to receive credit for their summer school courses.